-Construction project management is a specialty field that focuses on the management, planning and organization of resources used to complete projects in the construction industry.
-Bachelor's and master's degree programs in this area cover technical skills, as well as the operational, financial and logistical ramifications of decision-making commonly used by construction project managers.
+Bachelor's and master's degree programs in construction project management cover technical skills, as well as the operational, financial and logistical ramifications of decision-making commonly used by construction project managers.
 Students learn about the field through classroom and practical methods.
-To get started in either of these programs, a high school diploma is needed; a bachelor's is required for the master's program.
 Aside from a career as an assistant or lead construction manager, graduates of these programs may also consider a role as estimator.

 Bachelor of Science (B.S.) in Construction Project Management